jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 383A Systems Integration and Architecture 2 [3C][Obina]/Module-1.md

 - enterprise integrating
 - enterprise ecological adaptation

-## According to this school, the purpose of enterprise architecture is the greater alignment between IT and business concerns.
+## According to this school of thought, the goal of enterprise architecture is the greater alignment between IT and business concerns.

 enterprise IT design

-## According to this school, the purpose of EA is to achieve greater coherence across an organization's many concerns
+## According to this school of thought, the purpose of EA is to achieve greater coherence across an organization's many concerns

 enterprise integrating

-## According to this school, the purpose of enterprise architecture is to support and maintain an organization's capacity for learning so that it may be sustained.
+## According to this school of thought, the purpose of enterprise architecture is to support and maintain an organization's capacity for learning so that it may be sustained.

 enterprise ecological adaptation

-## enterprise architecture contributes to the following goals:
+## enterprise architecture contributes/gives advantages to the following goals:

 - organizational design
 - project management